bkleinen/bkleinen.github.io/classes/ss2014/info3/labs/lab-04.md

 Upload your source code together with a brief lab report (PDF) describing the design of your refactored application with design patterns used.

-{% comment %}

-How did you approach the Gilded Rose Kata?
-What problems did you experience?
- What did you learn?
-(Note that it is not necessary to have the Kata completed, just write up what you've achieved in the lab).
-{% endcomment %}